Toabdjzl/fuxbot/README.md

 - ⚡ `/ping` - Check the bots response time.

-## 💬 Messages (V2)

-*Build messages to your likings and send them manually, scheduled or make them sticky.*

 ## 🔐 Local

 *These features are only available for my own communities.*